What are milk allergies?

 Symptoms that occur quickly (within seconds to hours) may include:

-Although rare, it is possible for a child with a milk allergy to have a serious reaction known as anaphylactic shock.
-Anaphylactic shock may cause swelling of the throat and mouth, cause a drop in blood pressure, impede breathing, and can lead to cardiac arrest.
+Although rare, it’s possible for a child with a milk allergy to have a serious reaction known as anaphylactic shock.
+Anaphylactic shock may cause swelling of the throat and mouth, a drop in blood pressure, and trouble breathing.
+It can also lead to cardiac arrest.
 Anaphylaxis requires immediate medical attention and is treated with epinephrine (EpiPen) in the form of a shot.

 Switching from regular milk to almond milk may be trading one allergic reaction for another.
 Tree nuts such as almonds (along with walnuts, cashews, and pecans) top the list of allergy offenders.
 In addition, nearly half of people allergic to peanuts are allergic to tree nuts.

 Unlike a cow’s milk allergy, which typically resolves at a very early age, tree nut allergies tend to last a lifetime.
 Only 9 percent of children will outgrow an allergy to almonds and other tree nuts.

 Symptoms of a tree nut allergy may include: